Increasing the evidence-base for primary care practice

-The National Institute for Health Research (NIHR) School for Primary Care Research is a partnership between eight leading academic centres for primary care research in England.
-The School's main aim is to increase the evidence base for primary care practice through high quality research and strategic leadership.Find out more
+The National Institute for Health and Care Research (NIHR) School for Primary Care Research is a partnership between nine leading academic centres for primary care research in England.

 Established in 2006, we work to increase the evidence base for primary care practice through high quality research and strategic leadership, and to build capacity in primary care with a well established training programme.

 PhD programme for Primary Care Clinician

 The PhD programme for Primary Care Clinicians is now open for applications.
 This programme is open to clinicians of all disciplines working in UK primary care.